dgaydukov/cert-aws/sa/files/sa.md

 ```
 Once you add changes they apply immediately, but when you reboot your pc, they would be scrapped.
 If you want to add them permanently you should save them explicitly `sudo /sbin/iptables-save`.
 SG vs iptables (from aws cloud there are following hierarchy of security `RouteTable => NACL => SG => iptables`):
 * SG - infra level of security.
 Be default all closed.
 Stateful.
-Takes effect prior to iptables.
+Takes effect prior to iptables
 * iptables - os level of security.
 By default all open.
-Stateless.
+Stateless
 Custom chains - you can create your own custom chains
 ```
 # create new custom chain